How to write accessible web content

 Bulleted lists are used in two ways:

-When a list forms part of a continuous sentence, make sure you:
+When a list forms part of a sentence:

 When list items are complete sentences: